OfficeDev/office-js-docs-pr/docs/excel/custom-functions-overview.md

 The script file (**./src/customfunctions.js** or **./src/customfunctions.ts** in the project that the Yo Office generator creates) contains the code that defines custom functions and maps the names of the custom functions to objects in the [JSON metadata file](#json-metadata-file).

 For example, the following code defines the custom functions `add` and `increment` and then specifies association information for both functions.
-The `add` function is associated with the object in the JSON metadata file where the value of the `id` property is **ADD**, and the `increment` function is associated with the object in the metadata file where the value of the `id` property is **INCREMENT**.
+The `add` function is associated with the object in the JSON metadata file where the value of the `id` property is **add**, and the `increment` function is associated with the object in the metadata file where the value of the `id` property is **increment**.
 See [Custom functions best practices](custom-functions-best-practices.md#associating-function-names-with-json-metadata) for more information about associating function names in the script file to objects in the JSON metadata file.

 ```js
 function add(first, second){